 Finding Closure Dates

-Where more time is needed it must be requested to ASSI as soon as it is known the closure date cannot be met.
-This request must state the reason why its required and any mitigation actions taken to ensure a safe operation with the finding still open.
+Where more time is needed, it must be requested to ASSI as soon as it is known the closure date cannot be met.
+This request must state the reason why it is required and any mitigation actions taken to ensure a safe operation with the finding still open.
 ASSI will then review the request and advise.
-ASSI may require further mitigation actions to ensure a safe operation or escalate this to enforcement action.
+ASSI may require further mitigation actions to ensure a safe operation, or escalate this to enforcement action.
 It is not acceptable to let a finding pass a closure date without agreement from ASSI.